Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-starter-with-tailwind-css.md

 ![Style.css 4MB quite big](https://cdn.hashnode.com/res/hashnode/image/upload/v1613975795349/ArnwA8KPo.png)

-The initial CSS file is 4MB, wow and we only used one div so far?
+The initial CSS file is 4MB.
+Wow, and we only used one div so far?
 Yep, we got the whole Tailwind classes in there!

 So how can we fix this?